pichitapat/Portfolio/README.md

 ## Projects
 ### Project 1 - Credit Approval
 **Code**: [Credit_card_approval.ipynb](Credit_card_approval.ipynb) \
 **Description**: The dataset is the applicants' profiles of those whose loan applications were previously accepted.
-There is a list of the amount of the loan, The number of payments on the loan, Interest Rate, loan grade, home ownership status, etc.This project making for proposing a new idea to help screen those applications from ` 'loan_status'`  data, which tell that the borrowers are fully paid their loan or they haven't paid their installments in due time for a long period of time.\
+There is a list of the amount of the loan, The number of payments on the loan, Interest Rate, loan grade, home ownership status, etc. This project making for proposing a new idea to help screen those applications from `'loan_status'`  data, which tell that the borrowers are `Fully paid` their loan or they haven't paid their installments in due time for a long period of time, `Charge off`.\
 Data source: https://www.kaggle.com/faressayah/lending-club-loan-defaulters-prediction

 The project includes the following steps: data loading, EDA (Exploratory Data Analysis) including data cleaning, filling missing values, and feature engineering, Then